ni/nimi-python/docs/niscope/class.rst

         .. note:: One or more of the referenced values are not in the Python API for this driver.
 Enums that only define values, or represent True/False, have been removed.

-        .. tip:: This property can use repeated capabilities (usually channels).
-If set or get directly on the max_input_frequency.Session object, then the set/get will use all repeated capabilities in the session.
+        .. tip:: This property can use repeated capabilities (channels).
+If set or get directly on the niscope.Session object, then the set/get will use all repeated capabilities in the session.
-            You can specify a subset of repeated capabilities using the Python index notation on an max_input_frequency.Session instance, and calling set/get value on the result.:
+            You can specify a subset of repeated capabilities using the Python index notation on an niscope.Session repeated capabilities container, and calling set/get value on the result.:

             .. code:: python

-                session['0,1'].max_input_frequency = var
+                session.channels[0,1].max_input_frequency = var
-                var = session['0,1'].max_input_frequency
+                var = session.channels[0,1].max_input_frequency

         The following table lists the characteristics of this property.